 In addition, USQ events department staff are available to answer any questions or to offer additional training as requested by individual TDs.
 More information on that support is available below.

 Certified TDs will be required to know official USQ gameplay policies, and to ensure that their events abide by these policies, including safety regulations.
 The TD training booklet also covers best practices in the areas of gameplay, logistics and facilities management, hospitality, marketing, volunteer management.
 This certification is not intended to be USQ’s endorsement of every aspect of a tournament run by a certified TD; rather, the certification process is intended to make sure that game organizers understand USQ policies, and to establish a network of resources and information-sharing to increase the quality of events in the league.

 To learn more about the powers and responsibilities of certified Tournament Directors, please click here.

 When an event is approved on the USQ calendar, a USQ employee will reach out to confirm basic details and go over what USQ policies competing teams need to be aware of.
 The week before an event, a USQ employee will email TDs a list of what requirements teams need to finish in order to be eligible to compete.
 The pre-event email will also contain a phone tree, with the names and phone numbers of USQ employees and volunteers that TDs can contact in case of a problem or emergency.

-Lastly, TDs will be invited to join a special Slack channel where they will be able to talk to other TDs and those on USQ staff.
-This Slack channel will replace the Facebook group that operated in previous seasons.
+TDs will also be invited to join a special Slack channel where they will be able to talk to other TDs and those on USQ staff.
+This Slack channel has replaced the Facebook group that operated in previous seasons.